If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 MORE: England Odds to Win the 2026 World Cup

-What is the World Cup draw?
+What's the process for the FIFA World Cup draw?

-When is the 2026 FIFA World Cup draw?
+2026 FIFA World Cup draw date

-Where is the 2026 FIFA World Cup draw?
+Where is the 2026 World Cup draw?

-It will be held at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
+The draw will be held at the John F. Kennedy Center for the Performing Arts in Washington, D.C.

 MORE: Breaking down the bookmakers' favourites to win the World Cup